Your brilliant idea has no funding to back it up.

 They will rarely be interested in pouring money into a new/unproven idea and will demand a track record and some demonstrable value before placing money into a business endeavor.
 Venture capitalists don’t deal in 100s or 1,000s of dollars—we’re talking in terms of millions of dollars invested.
 If you are just starting out, a VC is probably not the breed of investor you should seek out.

 Angel Investors are the investors that you’ll be looking for if you are a burgeoning young business.
-These are investors who are looking to give relatively small amounts (tens of thousands or hundreds of thousands usually) into businesses usually in exchange for equity, and will often be tolerant of other forms of growth besides revenue.
+These are investors who are looking to give relatively small amounts (tens of thousands or hundreds of thousands usually) into businesses usually in exchange for equity and will often be tolerant of other forms of growth besides revenue.
 That could mean a number of users, for example.

 They are often other entrepreneurs who have wealth of their own, as opposed to huge pooled investment funds, and are looking to seed people or businesses they believe in at the early stages of their growth.
 They sometimes fill a gap between friends and family support and larger forms of investment such as venture capital.

 In contrast to Venture capitalists, angel investors may not require a part-ownership of the company.
 Instead, he or she may request a percentage of return on her/his investment.
 But, as with venture capitalists, there will be situations where angel investors require ownership and management decisions in your company.
 Places to find angel investors include business competitions and websites such as:

 However, when that option is no longer possible or becomes a hindrance to growth, there are several great options to select.